acevezl/bookazon-gql/README.md

 Refactpred a functioning Google books API search engine built with RESTful API into GraphQL API with Apollo Server.

-See the app live here: https://dramasearch.herokuapp.com/ (As of 8/15 There is a general Heroku error due to version incompatibility between GraphQL in my repo Vs. Heroku - unable to solve)
+See the app live here: https://dramasearch.herokuapp.com/

 ## Table of Contents
 - [MERN app with Google API](#mern-app-with-google-api)